 TNIVukφ is the Net Imbalance Volume Tag for Generator Unit u and rank k.

-Set the value of the Price Average Reference Tag (TPARukφ) equal to zero for all k = M+1 to b-1, to a value of β for k = b, and equal to one for k = 1 to M and k = b+1 to N.
+Set the value of the Price Average Reference Tag (TPARukφ) equal to zero for each rank k where M < k < b, to a value of β for rank k where k = b, and to a value of one for each rank k where k ≤ M and each rank k where k > b.

 Setting the Price Average Reference Tag if QNIVφ < -QPAR

-For each Imbalance Pricing Period φ where the Net Imbalance Volume Quantity (QNIVφ) is less than the negative of the Price Average Reference Quantity (QPAR), the Market Operator shall:
+For each Imbalance Pricing Period φ where the Net Imbalance Volume Quantity (QNIVφ) is less than the negative of the Price Average Reference Quantity (QPAR) and the value of the Price Average Reference Quantity (QPAR) is greater than zero, the Market Operator shall:

 Determine the value of b and β to satisfy the following equation: